preetiganiger/sigma/README.md

 # sigma
-this the sigma class i am attending
+this the sigma class i am attending.